chieniscool123/2024_Summer_CSS342_Notes/Week_1.md

 ### Reminders
 - Quiz ( Due next Wednesday )
 - Homeworks about going through the submission process ( Due next Sunday )

+### Quiz
+1. Forked
+2. Create work branch
+3. Check to do tab at the bottom on CLion for lists to do
+4. Submit the link to your github once done

+### Homework
+1. Question 4 : Can turn in after deadline
+2. Question 3 : Write your own test